Chrislai502/IAC_db3_to_mcap_converter_with_topic_extractor/README.md

 This repository contains 2 scripts, an db3_to_mcap converter and mcap_topic_extractor.

 ## Usage
-To use the mcap_topic_extractor, navigate to the directory where the script is located and run the following command in the terminal:
+Navigate to the directory where the script is located and run the following command in the terminal.
+To use the mcap_topic_extractor:

 ```
 python3 mcap_topic_extractor.py /path/to/input_bag/